-Although the incorporation of citizen science data sourced from the New Zealand eBird and Zealandia databases into this monitoring programme has already substantially improved our ability to describe the distribution of birds in Wellington City, further work could be done to improve this picture even more.
+Although the incorporation of citizen science data sourced from the New Zealand eBird database into this monitoring programme has already substantially improved our ability to describe the distribution of birds in Wellington City, more work could be done to improve this picture even further.
 Firstly, not all of the locally-available citizen science data has been incorporated into the maps contained in this report yet, due to time constraints and the fact that this data is currently scattered across a number of databases and reporting platforms.
-Further work could be done therefore to amalgamate bird distribution data we've already sourced from the New Zealand eBird and Zealandia databases with additional data available from the NatureWatch NZ website, Garden Bird Survey dataset and Great Kereru Count dataset.
+Further work could be done therefore to amalgamate bird distribution data we've already sourced from the New Zealand eBird database with additional datasets available from the NatureWatch NZ website, the Garden Bird Survey, the Great Kereru Count and Zealandia.